slackapi/slack-app-time-off/README.md

-# Request Time-Off App for Slack Next Generation Platform
+# Time-Off App for Slack Next Generation Platform

 This repo contains a sample project and embedded lightweight SDK of a Typescript based project for the new Deno runtime.